Sarawak People's Energy Party

-The Sarawak People's Energy Party (Parti Tenaga Rakyat Sarawak, abbreviated TERAS) was a political party in Malaysia.
-It was among the 20 new parties to have their registration approved by the Registrar of Societies (RoS) and received permission to operate as a political party in 2013.
+The Sarawak People's Energy Party Plus (Parti Tenaga Rakyat Sarawak Plus, abbreviated TERAS Plus or TERAS+) is a Sarawak-based sole political party in Malaysia.
+Founded by Tan Sri William Mawan Ikom (party president at that time) as Parti Tenaga Rakyat Sarawak (TERAS) in 2013, it was among the 20 new parties to have its registration approved by the Registrar of Societies (RoS) in 2013.

+History

-At its inception, TERAS was a splinter party of Barisan Nasional (BN), Sarawak Progressive Democratic Party (SPDP), set-up by its disgruntled leaders led by William Mawan Ikom and was pro-BN following a leadership crisis in the party and also some elected members from Sarawak United People's Party (SUPP).
-However the hopes of TERAS to join BN were rejected by the coalition.
+Back then, TERAS was a splinter political party of the Sarawak Progressive Democratic Party (SPDP).
+It was founded by disgruntled leaders led by William Mawan Ikom following a leadership crisis within the SPDP.
+The party was later joined by elected representatives from the Sarawak United People's Party (SUPP).
+The leadership of the party was supportive of the then ruling Barisan Nasional (BN) coalition.
+However, their application to become a BN component party was rejected by the coalition.

-TERAS had managed to attract a total of 11 people's elected representatives to join it in May 2014.
-But a few weeks later, Wong Soon Koh and four state assemblymen quit TERAS to join United People's Party (UPP), an offshoot of SUPP.
-An arrangement component was made between TERAS and Barisan Nasional for the division of seats contested in the 2016 Sarawak state election.

-On 11 May 2016, TERAS had decided and supposed to be officially dissolved itself in order to allow their members, who won as direct BN candidates, to join any component party of the coalition.
-But its plans were put on hold and even cancelled while watching developments of the 2018 general election.
+TERAS succeeded in attracting a total of 11 elected representatives to join the party in May 2014.
+However, Wong Soon Koh and four state assemblymen who defected to the party decided to quit TERAS to join the United People's Party (UPP), an offshoot of SUPP.
+An arrangement was made between TERAS and Barisan Nasional for the division of seats to be contested in the 2016 Sarawak state election.
+On 11 May 2016, the party's leadership decided to officially dissolve itself to allow their members, who were elected as direct BN candidates, to join any Sarawak-based component within the coalition.
+However, the plans were put on hold and then cancelled following the developments of the 2018 general election.

-On 28 October 2021, Banyi Beriak, who was TERAS initial Secretary General when it was formed in 2013 before quitting in 2018 to join UPP and PSB later, announced he had left PSB to return to TERAS to take over the president post of the party.
-He also announced it would field candidates in up-coming 2021 Sarawak state election then in December 2021 but only to be scrapped for lacking of preparation by the party.
+Banyi Beriak, who was the founding Secretary General of TERAS when it was formed in 2013 before quitting in 2018 to join the UPP and later the PSB, announced on 28 October 2021 that he had left PSB to return to TERAS to take over the presidency of the party.
+He then announced in December 2021 that the party would field candidates in the 2021 state election only to be canceled due to a lack of preparations by the party.

+Some true speculations that TERAS will be fully rebranded in a new name as TERAS Plus (TERAS+), as Sarawak prepraring for the upcoming 13th Sarawak general election.